Why knitting is more than just a hobby...

 Why is knitting good for your brain?

-The repetitive motions you use when you knit have also been shown to have the same effects as meditation (download the Shaw Academy meditation guide for beginners here), working the parts of your brain that help with focus and concentration.
+The repetitive motions you use when you knit have also been shown to have the same effects as meditation, working the parts of your brain that help with focus and concentration.
 Knitting not only soothes the hyperactive soul, slowing down your breathing and lowering your blood pressure, but it might also improve certain cognitive functions, like reading and mathematics, especially in children who struggle to focus in traditional learning environments.
 Children can be enthusiastic knitters, because, unlike so many of us adults, they have not yet acquired the fear of making mistakes.
 Learning to knit as an adult takes you back to that growth mindset of a child and makes you more comfortable with the process of learning through doing and through making missteps.
-Those are two things which we often lose as we get older, especially in tertiary education where our learning can be very theoretical.
+Those are two things that we often lose as we get older, especially in tertiary education where our learning can be very theoretical.

 Similarly, to the process of improving brain function, knitting might slow down degenerative cognitive disorders like Alzheimer’s.
 According to a study by the New England Journal of Medicine and the Mayo Clinic, it looks like activities like knitting, word puzzles, and reading build networks between brain cells, keeping the brain healthy when other networks start to break down as people age.
 Knitting isn’t only good for the soul, it's exercise for your brain, without ever leaving your couch!